alexander-lind/H1jet/README.md

 make
 make install
 ```
-By default the prefix is set to /usr/local.
+By default the prefix is set to the H1jet main directory.

 ## Use
 To run H1jet: